How To Make Nuschi’s SCHWEINEBRATEN; A Bavarian Pork Roast

 I would never attempt to puree hot sauces or hot soups in a blender.
 I know me, and blending hot liquids in a blender would be a burn accident waiting to happen.
 I prefer sitting down to this hot meal to enjoy rather than making a trip to the emergency room.
 LOL!

 You can use a regular blender if you do not have an emersion blender, but please, please, please, promise me you will be extremely careful when doing so!
-Go slowly, blend small batches at a time, and be sure to hold the lid in place with a dish towel while blending.
+Go slowly, blend small batches at a time, and be sure to hold the lid on the blender in place with a dish towel while blending.

 Serve meat with potato dumplings, cooked noodles or mashed potatoes topped with a generous helping of the delicious gravy.
+This meal pairs well with a side of buttered corn or asparagus spears.

 This meal is total comfort food for me.
 It was my favorite meal growing up and always brings back wonderful memories of my parents and Sunday dinners spent together around the table.

 Nothing brings a smile to my face more than walking into the house after a long day and being greeted to the smell of this tasty meal cooking away in my slow cooker!
+Just think about how impressed your family will be when you serve up this delicious full course, authentic homemade German meal!
+It’s totally do-able!

 Bayrischer Schweinebraten; Nuschi’s Bavarian Pork Roast